Beyond Net Zero: Why Adaptation Is the New Alpha in Real Estate

-While the sector has focused on reducing emissions (mitigation), the impacts already locked in (adaptation) have been largely ignored.
-Recent IPCC assessments confirm this: adaptation lags behind, with only limited widespread implementation despite mature mitigation practices.
+While the sector has prioritized emissions reduction, it has largely overlooked adaptation to existing climate impacts.
+Recent IPCC assessments confirm that adaptation efforts lag, with limited implementation despite advanced mitigation practices.

-Put it in real estate language: A Net Zero building can still flood.
-A BREEAM "Outstanding" office can still become uninhabitable during a heatwave, like those projected by Copernicus for EU summers in 2026.
-Climate change delivers both long-term consequences and short-term impacts.
+In practical terms, a Net Zero building can still experience flooding.
+A BREEAM "Outstanding" office may become uninhabitable during projected heatwaves, such as those forecasted for EU summers in 2026.
+Climate change brings both long-term and immediate impacts.

 Exposure is Geography, Vulnerability is Engineering